Integration theory for infinite dimensional volatility modulated Volterra processes: A random-field approach to the -integral

-Then one can extend this integral to integrands in $\L^{1,2}(\caH)$, where the Malliavin differentiable simple processes are dense in.
-This extension in done using the following isometry
+Then one can extend this integral to integrands in the space $\L ^{1,2}(\caH)$, where the Malliavin differentiable simple processes are dense.
+This extension is done using the following isometry:

-Another way to think about this integral is by using the equivalence of the anticipating Walsh integral and a sum of anticipating integrals with respect to Brownian motion.
-In fact we have for all $u\in\L^{1,2}(\caH)$
+Another way to think about this integral is by using the equivalence of the anticipating Walsh integral and an infinite sum of anticipating integrals with respect to Brownian motion.
+In fact, we have for all $u\in\L^{1,2}(\caH)$

-where $(e_k)_{k\in\N}$ is a CONS of $\caH$, $B$ is a Brownian motion on $\caH$ and $B^k:=\langle B,e_k\rangle_{\caH}$ are independent real-valued Brownian motions, for which anticipating calculus is well-known.
+where $(e_k)_{k\in\N}$ is a CONS of $\caH$, $B$ is a Brownian motion on $\caH$ and $B^k:=\langle B,e_k\rangle_{\caH}$ are independent real-valued Brownian motions, for which anticipating calculus is well known.
 Therefore, one could also take the last equality as the definition of the anticipating Walsh integral.